martinpihrt/OSPy-plugins/plugins/weather_stations/README.md

   Same setting as in temperature.

 ### This part needs correct setuped plugin Wind Speed Monitor
   Same setting as in temperature.

+### This part needs correct setuped OSPy sensors
+  Same setting as in temperature.